raibtoffoletto/chocolat-shop/README.md

 }
 ```

-And now we create a factory (`Contexts/InStoreCacheKeyFactory.cs`) that implements our `InStoreCacheKey`:
+And then we create a factory (`Contexts/InStoreCacheKeyFactory.cs`) that implements it:

 ```cs
 using Microsoft.EntityFrameworkCore;